sgeisler/diesel/examples/manual_schema_and_mappings/README.md

-# `rs-diesel-sqlite`
+# `Manual definition of model and schema`

-Diesel's `Getting Started` guide using SQLite instead of Postgresql
+Diesel's `Getting Started` guide but without the magic.
+It shows how to define the schema using `table!` and the model by implementing `Queryable` and `Insertable`.

 ## Usage